googleapis/google-cloud-python/docs/bigtable-client-intro.rst

 Base for Everything
 ===================

-To use the API, the :class:`Client <gcloud.bigtable.client.Client>` class defines a high-level interface which handles authorization and creating other objects:
+To use the API, the :class:`Client <google.cloud.bigtable.client.Client>` class defines a high-level interface which handles authorization and creating other objects: